kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(4\) Except for complaints filed under 49 CFR 26.105(c), describe how the complainant was directly and substantially affected by the things done or omitted to be done by the respondents.

-\(c\) Unless the complaint is dismissed pursuant to §16.25 or §16.27, the FAA notifies the complainant and respondent in writing within 20 days after the date the FAA receives the complaint that the complaint has been docketed.
+\(c\) Unless the complaint is dismissed pursuant to [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.25   Dismissals.|§16.25]] or [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.27   Incomplete complaints.|§16.27]], the FAA notifies the complainant and respondent in writing within 20 days after the date the FAA receives the complaint that the complaint has been docketed.

-\(d\) The respondent shall file an answer within 20 days of the date of service of the FAA notification or, if a motion is filed under §16.26, within 20 days of the date of service of an FAA order denying all or part of that motion.
+\(d\) The respondent shall file an answer within 20 days of the date of service of the FAA notification or, if a motion is filed under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.26   Motions to dismiss and motions for summary judgment.|§16.26]], within 20 days of the date of service of an FAA order denying all or part of that motion.

 \(e\) The complainant may file a reply within 10 days of the date of service of the answer.